 Repair system files using SFC and DISM

 As mentioned earlier, corrupted or missing system files can cause the update to get stuck.
 To fix this, you can use two tools: SFC (System File Checker) and DISM (Deployment Image Servicing and Management).
-These tools can scan and repair system files automatically.
+These tools can automatically scan and repair system files.

 - This will start to repair the system image

-Next Run sfc /scannow (System file checker utility) to check and restore if any missing, corrupted system files cause Windows Update to stuck downloading or installing.
+Next, run sfc /scannow (System File Checker utility) to check and restore if any missing or corrupted system files are causing Windows Update to stuck downloading or installing.

 Run Windows Update Troubleshooter

-This is one of the best working solutions you must apply whenever you face Windows update download and installation problems.
-This is a built-in tool that can detect and fix common problems with Windows Update.
+This is one of the best solutions you can use when you encounter Windows update download and installation issues.
+This built-in tool detects and fixes common issues with Windows Update.

-- This will automatically detect and fix the problems that prevent Windows update installation.
+- This will automatically detect and fix issues that prevent Windows Update installation.

-The troubleshooter will attempt to identify if any problems exist that prevent your computer from downloading and installing Windows Updates.
-If found any the update troubleshooter tries to fix the problem itself.
+The troubleshooter will attempt to identify any issues preventing your computer from downloading and installing Windows Updates.
+If it finds any, the update troubleshooter tries to fix the problem itself.

 Reset Windows Update components

-Here is another effective solution that probably helps to fix the Windows update installation problem.
+Here is another effective solution that may help fix the Windows update installation issue.
 Sometimes, the update process can get stuck due to corrupted or missing files in the Windows Update folder.

 - Press the Windows key + X on your keyboard and select Command Prompt (Admin) or Windows PowerShell (Admin) from the menu.